OlehKondratow/streamforge-docs/content/en/linkedin.md

   menuPre = '<i class="fa-fw fab fa-linkedin"></i> '
 +++

-## 📌 REST APIs are the fastest way to build a distributed monolith.
 We learned it the hard way while building **StreamForge — a real-time crypto trading platform**.

 That’s why we killed REST in favor of **100% event-driven architecture with Kafka**.